mapstruct/mapstruct/NEXT_RELEASE_CHANGELOG.md

 * Prevent mapper generation from a type with a generic super bound to a type with a generic extends bound (#3994)
 * Fix location for Javadoc when generating the distribution zip
+* Stop binding a property-level `@Condition` method to an unrelated source parameter when its type matches by accident (#4037)

 ### Documentation